-Professor Galella researches twentieth and twenty-first century U.S. popular performance as a site of struggle over capital, race, and nation because she argues that theatre socially reproduces, challenges, and changes hierarchies.
+Professor Galella researches the racial politics and economic dynamics of contemporary U.S. popular performance.
 Her scholarship, teaching, and practice span the fields of African American, Asian American, and musical theatre.

 Return to “Faculty and Staff”